hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 T﻿hese are th﻿e steps required to apply the protection policy against a virtual machine:

-1. I obtained the values from `virtual machine id, name, and type` keys which were going to be used as the key-pair values required for the key `assetInfo` as shown in below figures.
-To obtain those, I used the HPE GreenLake [API](https://developer.greenlake.hpe.com/docs/greenlake/services/virtualization/public/openapi/virtualization-public-v1beta1/operation/VirtualMachinesList/) for virtualization to discover the detail information of a virtual machine `“0-Linux-Demo-VM02”`.
+1. I obtained the values from `virtual machine id, name, and type` keys t﻿hat were going to be used as the key-pair values required for the key `assetInfo` as shown in below figures.
+To obtain those, I used the HPE GreenLake [API](https://developer.greenlake.hpe.com/docs/greenlake/services/virtualization/public/openapi/virtualization-public-v1beta1/operation/VirtualMachinesList/) for Virtualization to discover the detail information of a virtual machine `“0-Linux-Demo-VM02”`.
 The API used for this:

    ```shellsession
    GET /virtualization/v1beta1/virtual-machines?sort=name desc& select=appType,id,name,type,guestInfo,protectionJobInfo& filter=name eq '0-Linux-Demo-VM02'